 - Cynthia Carlsson, MD, MS, Associate Professor (Alzheimer's Disease)

 - Molly Carnes, MD, MS, Professor (Women's Health)

 - N. Maritza Dowling, PhD, MS, Associate Scientist (Biostatistics and Survey Research)

-- Carey Gleason, PhD, Assistant Professor (Alzheimer's Disease)
+- Carey Gleason, PhD, Associate Professor (Alzheimer's Disease)

 - Kurt Hansen, MD, MS, Assistant Professor (Hospital Care and Nursing Home Care)